 Emergency Response Fund

-Throughout 2012, much of DRC was in a state of complex emergency.
+Throughout 2013, much of DRC was in a state of complex emergency.
 Large sections of the population were at risk of different crises.
-They included the outbreak of conflict and violence in the east that displaced almost 400,000 people; the capture of Goma by M23 on 20 November; and several cholera outbreaks across the country during the year.
+They included the ongoing conflict and violence in the east that displaced more than 400,000 people; the South Irumu and Pweto crisis and several cholera outbreaks across the country during the year.

 The ERF filled critical gaps by financing two projects with Samaritans Purse and the Congolese Red Cross.
 The projects focused on the provision of essential household items to 2,000 newly displaced families in Ituri, Oriental Province and the cholera outbreak in the city of Lubumbashi.

 The ERF is at a turning point in 2013 as its formal closure in December 2013 has been requested based on the recommendation of the CHF Advisory Board meeting held on 14 February 2013.
 The Pooled Fund has a reserve component that funds unforeseen humanitarian needs and onset emergencies.
 Given the combined capacity of the Standard Allocation, designed to respond to the HAP-identified priorities, and the Reserve, established for funding emergencies (including those previously covered by ERF and strategic allocations) there is no longer need for a separate ERF.